PacktPublishing/CompTIA-Network-N10-009-Certification-Guide/Images/Chapter 06/Readme.md

-Chapter 6 color images where applicable
+Chapter 6 images, in color where applicable.